RAS-University/robotic-courses/docs/interfaces-for-HRI.md

 Footage from Adam Savage's Tested + ShadowRobot Company and Syntouch.
 YouTube video, Nov 2012. </sub>

 #### **2. Kinesthetic Teaching**
 In kinesthetic teaching, the teacher physically moves the robot.
+This is possible due to the backdrivability of the robot.
+The robot is completely compliant to the user's motion.
+The advantage here is that the user is working directly with the feasible space of the robot.
+Forces applied by the user are now transmitted directly to the robot.
+The user can directly sense the forces of the task since she/he is applying these forces directly.
+Then, once the user has trained the robot, the robot can reproduce the task and generalize.

 > + **Pros:**
 > + Direct control motion of robot